-I recommend you play it safe and simple - organize your coffee capsules into appropriate packaging.
-Also remember your target market and the demographic that you profiled - try to make the packaging and marketing as appealing as possible to them.
-If your target market are grandparents aged 50-60 then refrain from promoting a bright green grim reaper on your logo...
+I recommend you play it safe and simple – organize your coffee capsules into appropriate packaging.
+Also, remember your target market and the demographic that you profiled - try to make the packaging and marketing as appealing as possible to them.
+If your target market is grandparents aged 50–60, then refrain from promoting a bright green grim reaper on your logo....
 Think about what will be appealing and appropriate for your target market - perhaps a picture of a piece of gym equipment for your gym demographic?

-In terms of capsule packaging, I seal my capsules in a plastic wrapper, similar to a wrapper on a bar of chocolate (but maybe its slightly thicker plastic).
-I find that this keeps any moisture out of the capsule and also because the capsules I use are very basic - the wrapper is a nicer way to present them.
+In terms of capsule packaging, I seal my capsules in a plastic wrapper, similar to a wrapper on a bar of chocolate (but maybe it's slightly thicker plastic).
+I find that this keeps any moisture out of the capsule, and also, the capsules I use are very basic – the wrapper is a nicer way to present them.
 So here's how I seal them:

 Firstly you will need a long sleeve of colored plastic (diameter should be just enough so you can slide a capsule inside and choose a color that suits your market), scissors and a heat sealer: